psaxioti/OpenTRIM/README.md

 The tallies give the mean values over all histories.
 For each tally variable there is an additional entry corresponding to the standard deviation of the mean.
 The name of this entry is the same as the variable plus `_std` at the end, e.g.   `/tally/damage/Tdam_std`.

-Specifically, if $x_i$ is the contribution to the tally $x$ from the $i$-th ion history, then the mean and std given in the output file are calculated as:
+Specifically, if $x_i$ is the contribution to quantity $x$ from the $i$-th ion history, then the mean and std given in the output file are calculated as:
 $$
 \bar{x} = \frac{1}{N_h} \sum_i {x_i}
 $$